The day in Ecouen will start with a 20 minutes train ride from Paris followed by a walk through the charming Montmorency forest.

 Even though original furniture has disappeared, some rooms have been beautifully restored with their wooden paneled offices, splendid fireplaces or vaulted ceilings.

 A large collection of objects has been gathered including goldsmiths masterpieces like the Spanish Emperor’s golden clock, rare wooden chests, a superb series of tapestries, including the series on David and Bethsabee, but also superb cabinets with marquetry and precious stones.
-The chapel is another highlight of the visit with a painted ceiling and rich decor.
+The chapel is another highlight of the visit with a painted ceiling and rich decorating.

 Just behind the chateau, the small town of Ecouen is spread around a church boasting of superb stained glass windows from the 16th century as well as an old mansion now housing the tourism office.
 A permanent exhibition shows the first telegraph attempts and experiments held in the mid 19th century by Claude Chappe.

-A 30 minutes art trail in the city centre will show paintings from various artists who chose Ecouen for inspiration as an art school in the second half of the 19th century.
+A 30 minutes art trail in the city center will show paintings from various artists who chose Ecouen for inspiration as an art school in the second half of the 19th century.
 One of them was the American painter Mary Cassatt.
 Close by, a short conference in the town hall will highlight this period with the city’s painting collection.

 The day will end with a stroll back through the forest to the train station and Paris.